victorliu-sq/PaperWriting/FlashSMP.md

 Specifically, we make the following contributions:

-1.We developed a new data structure, PRNodes, to enhance data locality.
+1.We developed a new sequential algorithm for SMP that expolits data locality using innovative data structure called PRNode.
 By incorporating a preprocessing step to initialize these PRNodes, we ensure that all necessary rank information is immediately accessible within the same PRNode during proposals.
 This significantly reduces the need for global memory access and enhances real-time performance.

-2.We provide a Rigorous mathematical proof demonstrating the superiority of atomicMIN over atomicCAS in high-contention scenarios.
+2.We provide a Rigorous mathematical proof demonstrating the superiority of atomicMIN in high-contention scenarios.